Wednesday, 17 October 2012

 Andrew Barclay.
 Electing Cromwell: The Making of a Politician.
 Political and Popular Culture in the Early Modern Period, London: Pickering and Chatto, 2011. pp. xi + 288.

-Barclay it would appears rejects the past conception of placing Cromwell and his actions in the context of the times.
+Barclay, it would appear rejects the past conception of placing Cromwell and his actions in the context of the times.
 According to Barclay “If Cromwell has loomed large in the histories of Civil War Cambridge, he has also done so, more debatably, in more general histories of the Civil War.
 While few have ever seen him as being wholly typical, his career has conventionally been used to exemplify many of the war’s major themes.
 He is the most famous soldier in a political conflict that was ultimately won on the battlefield.
 He remains by far the most obvious example of a man for whom the war was the making of him.
-He is the archetypal puritan.
+He is the archetypal Puritan.
 This temptation to place him in the foreground of these events has, naturally enough, been least resisted by his many biographers.
-Linking Cromwell’s career to the wider national drama, so that one becomes an implicit microcosm for the other, has proved itself to be one of the more perennial ways in which historians have tried to make sense of his remarkable story.
-Furthermore, just because so much that is new has now been discovered from the years before he became famous does not lessen that temptation”
+Linking Cromwell’s career to the wider social drama, so that one becomes an implicit microcosm for the other, has proved itself to be one of the more perennial ways in which historians have tried to make sense of his remarkable story.
+Furthermore, just because so much that is new has now been discovered from the years before he became famous does not lessen that temptation.”

 Not all historians would agree with Barclay’s method.
-Christopher Hill while appreciating Barclay’s hard work would have been slightly critical as regards solely concentrating on one aspect of Cromwel’s early political career.
-In his essay The Pre-Revolutionary Decade he wrote “ not all historians, unfortunately, read literary criticism (and I fear some do not even read English literature), if they did, they would realise that there was a revolution in English literature as well as in science, even if they cannot persuade themselves that there were revolutions in politics, economics and society.
+Christopher Hill while appreciating Barclay’s hard work would have been slightly critical as regards solely concentrating on one aspect of Cromwell's early political career.
+In his essay The Pre-Revolutionary Decade he wrote “ not all historians, unfortunately, read literary criticism (and I fear some do not even read English literature), if they did, they would realise that there was a revolution in English literature as well as in science, even if they cannot persuade themselves that there were revolutions in politics, economics, and society.
 Those historians, who concentrate on Parliamentary debates, state papers and the correspondence of the gentry, fail to notice what is going on elsewhere.
-It is one of the disastrous consequences of specialisation”.
+It is one of the disastrous consequences of specialization”.

 Having said that Barclay does provide a tremendously detailed look at a huge range of original sources.
-In his bibliography section he has examined forty-six archival collections.
-The book provides an extremely original piece of research into Cromwell’s election as Member of Parliament for Cambridge borough in both April and November 1640.
+In his bibliography section, he has examined forty-six archival collections.
+The book provides an incredibly original piece of research into Cromwell’s election as Member of Parliament for Cambridge borough in both April and November 1640.
 The book complements John Morrill’s work on a New Critical Edition of all the Writings and Speeches of Oliver Cromwell.

 I am not the only writer to pick up on the fact that Barclay is agreement with this type of thinking.
-One writer poses that “the disreputable Heath correctly described the machinations of a group of like-minded godly who had encountered Cromwell in fenland conventicles and believed him to be a man of action who would successfully plead their case at the national level.
-They then manoeuvre the mayor, who had no acquaintance with or prior knowledge of him, into appointing Cromwell a freeman of the borough, and from there Cromwell made his way into the parliamentary election for the borough, a process that historically had been fractious.
+One writer poses that “the disreputable Heath correctly described the machinations of a group of like-minded godly who had encountered Cromwell in Fenland conventicles and believed him to be a man of action who would successfully plead their case at the national level.
+They then maneuver the mayor, who had no acquaintance with or prior knowledge of him, into appointing Cromwell a freeman of the borough, and from there Cromwell made his way into the parliamentary election for the district, a process that historically had been fractious.
 Indeed, in the Long Parliament election, he ignored a double return and took his seat anyway.
 And the rest, as they say, is history.
 Barclay ends with crediting the institution of Parliament as the great catalyst that set Cromwell in place to become a national hero and head of state”.

 Barclay’s work has been defended in some revisionist circles.
 John Morrill says “Barclay’s account ‘challenges and overturns’ my own earlier work with its highly tentative suggestions as to why Cromwell was elected for Cambridge.
 Excellent!
 Barclay has burrowed deep into archives in Cambridge, Ely and parts of the National Archives (such as ‘Petty Bag’) which few have dared to enter.
 Many of his sources can be described as terra incognita.
 Even more remarkably there are citations of manuscripts in no less than 45 depositories.
 This is an unintended rebuke to much current academic laziness, the world of quick-fix scholarship, in which books and articles are compiled through word-searches in Early English Books Online and British History Online”.